ws-garcia/CSVsniffer/README.md

 ## Introduction

 The results from the research can be reproduced by running the `RunTests` method from the macro-enabled Excel workbook `CSVsniffer.xlsm`.
 To review the results for CleverCSV it is necessary to run the scripts from the `clevercsv_test.py` file.
 The text files with the results output are stored in the `Current research` and `cleverCSV` folders.
-Additional results can be read from the `python/tests results/` folder.
+Additional results can be reproduced by running scripts in the `python/src/run_tests.py` file, the results can be read from the `python/tests results/` folder.

 ## Data